wright-group/WrightTools/docs/contributing.rst

         $ git pull # make sure your branch is up to date
         $ git push

-#. make a pull request to the development branch
+#. make a pull request to the master branch
 #. communicate with the maintainers in your pull request, assuming any further work needs to be done
 #. celebrate! 🎉